-- Check requested vs provided variables by standard name. - Check units, rank, type.
-Perform unit conversions if a mismatch of units is detected and the required conversion has been implemented (see Section 5.2 for details). - Filter unused schemes and variables. - Create Fortran code for the static Application Programming Interface (API). - Create caps for groups and suite(s). - Populate makefiles with schemes and caps.
+- Checks requested vs provided variables by standard_name. - Checks units, rank, type for consistency.
+Perform unit conversions if a mismatch of units is detected and the required conversion has been implemented (see Section 5.3 for details). - Creates Fortran code that adds pointers to the host model variables and stores them in the ccpp-data structure (ccpp_fields.inc).
+A hash table that is part of cdata is populated with key = standard_name of a variable and value = location of that variable in memory (i.e. a c-pointer). - Creates one cap per physics scheme. - Populates makefiles with schemes and caps.

-The prebuild step will produce the following files for the UFS Atmosphere:
+The prebuild step will produce the following files for the UFS Atmosphere model: